AlexandraAgapova/Eye-Health-Bot/README.md

 2. Execute refactor_dataset.py from src/data_preprocessing
 3. Execute src/data_preprocessing/create_csv_from_images.py
 4. Execute train.py in src/models/RandomForest You've trained the model
-5. Configure your csv file like in directory data/processed/csv and call it test.csv
+5. Configure your csv file like in directory data/processed/csv and label it "test.csv"
 6. Execute inference.py

+To train and use YOLOv8

 Have a nice day)